 As I watched this occur over and over again, I realized there had to be a better way for families to transition through divorce so that the family bonds that will always exist can be strengthened instead of distressed or destroyed.
-I became the first certified mediator in Lee County, Florida, in 1983 with the intention of giving families an alternative to the traditional methods of divorce.
-Working with divorce mediation led me into learning about other problem-solving methods of resolving legal conflicts.

 Since then, I have dedicated my law practice to helping our clients find alternatives to an adversarial divorce.
 My daughter Julia joined the law firm in 2016.
 Prior to joining the firm, Julia worked as a family law attorney in Tampa for over 6 years.
 Our law office is in Fort Myers and we represent clients throughout southwest Florida, including Cape Coral.

 In the 1990s, I worked with retired Judge Hugh E. Starnes to create a cooperative divorce process.
 This allows couples to work together to come up with a divorce settlement through interest-based negotiations.
 The intent is for each side to consider the other’s goals and wishes while coming up with a solution that will serve everyone, including the couple’s children, and allow for continued clear communication after the divorce.
 If the couple cannot resolve their issues to the satisfaction of both people, the case is moved forward into court.